Brian-Konr/Camping-Helper/README.md

     Some explain for the .env.dev
     - you could change the secret key, we are using another key in production
-    - the email is my own email, please don't use it to do other things
+    - the Email is one of our team member's own Email, and please don't use it for other purposes
-    - we've use a different s3 bucket for testing, so it's kind to contact us after testing so that we could close the service and save cost
+    - we've use a different s3 bucket for testing, so it's encouraged to contact us after testing so that we could close the service and save some unnecessary costs.

-4. Set up Database and set up static files
+4. Set up Database and Set up static files
     ```console
     python3 manage.py migrate

     python3 manage.py collectstatic --no-input --clear
     ```
-    - Set up sqlite3 for local test to reduce opportunity of errors, we use postgresql in production
+    - Set up sqlite3 for local test to reduce opportunity of causing errors, we use postgresql in production
     - after this two command, a db.sqlite3 file will create at backend/, and the static files will store at s3

-5. create superuser (optional)
+5. Create superuser (optional)
 - To use the django admin page, you need to create a superuser account
     ``` console
         python3 manage.py createsuperuser
         # type the corresponding value to create superuser
     ```
-6. start server:
+6. Start server:
     ``` console
         python3 manage.py runserver
     ```